 How to be happy in law and in life!
-The law student edition by Kiarah Kelly
+The Law Student edition by Kiarah Grace Kelly

 Today, as I was working my way through a long complicated property settlement analysis an email appeared in my inbox with the title ‘Blog Time’.
 Now usually I advocate for doing only one thing at a time and not allowing those email notifications to distract you from the task at hand, but today I broke my own rules and I am so glad I did!